 19th March 2021 | 19:00 Hours

 (2019) Kit can’t remember much of his native Vietnam.
 When he returns to the Land of the Golden Star for the first time in over thirty years, he takes in his local surroundings as any Western tourist would: the environment is as exotic as the language is incomprehensible.
 The aim of Kit’s travels, to find a place to scatter his parents’ ashes, thus becomes part of a journey back to his roots and to the discovery of his identity.
 He hooks up with an American who has his own personal connection to Vietnam.
 Their intimate liaison offers both men a sympathetic ear as well.
 An observational character piece that tenderly explores the multi-faceted ties that bind people both to locations and each other.
 Closing Night film. – Monsoon.

 English and Vietnamese, with English subtitles

 #9 Dry Wind | Brazil

-(2020) Sandro, a middle-aged man is stuck in a monotonous life cycle; he works in a fertilizer factory, spends his free time at the local public pool, and has a purely sexual relationship with his discreet colleague Ricardo.
-Sandro is an outsider whose life is dominated by his sexual, fetishistic desires, some of which are satiated by his colleague.
+(2020) Sandro, a middle-aged man is stuck in a monotonous life cycle; he works in a fertilizer factory, spends his free time at the local public pool, and has a purely intimate relationship with his discreet colleague Ricardo.
+Sandro is an outsider whose life is dominated by his fetishistic desires, some of which are satiated by his colleague.
 Soon, a crush on his edgy Tom of Finland-like colleague Maicon, who flirts with Ricardo, evokes a tidal wave of jealousy in Sandro.

-The masterful cinematography full of unashamedly strange sexual images ensures that this is not a film, viewers will soon forget.
+The masterful cinematography full of unashamedly strange intimate images ensures that this is not a film, viewers will soon forget.
 The mix between surreal erotic fantasy and beautiful yet monotonous reality, set against the tense political climate in Brazil, makes for an essential, scintillating piece of cinema.
 More about Dry Wind here >

 Portuguese, with English subtitles